D12-Dev/OpenWorld/README.md

 **Things to know before using?**
 - To host a private server you will need to forward a dedicated port for your server to comunicate using TCP protocol!
 I can't guide everyone on how to do this as it varies per internet provider / router.
 So you might need to follow a tutorial to achieve it.
-- The server files include a readme explaining how to setup the server.
+- There is a tutorial file in this page to setup the server.
+Look it up!
 - Check the releases tab to download the server files!
 At the right of the Github page!

 **Found a bug?**